steren/wordpress-to-html/README.md

 ## Downloading and cleanup your Wordpress blog

+1. Open the `config` file and update with your info

+2. Load the config with `source ./config`

-1. Run `./dl-wordpress.sh` to download your side
+3. Run `./dl-wordpress.sh` to download your side

-2. Run `./cleanup.sh` to generate a clean-up version of it and start a preview server.
+4. Run `./cleanup.sh` to generate a clean-up version of it and start a preview server.

 Your site is now in the `site` folder.

-Feel free to edit the HTML templates (Edit `template-header.html` for articles and `template-index-header.html` for the index page) as well as customize the s
+Feel free to edit the HTML templates (Edit `template-header.html` for articles and `template-index-header.html` for the index page).
+After doing so, re-run step 4. above.

 Customze your articles style in `style.css` and the index style in the `<style>` tag of `template-index-header.html`.